 The conscious Ego and the forces acting in human dynamics

-As a matter of fact, the individual manifestations of the psyche are nothing but a minimal part of the human psyche, and the continuous exchange of information and data that takes place through the functioning of our brains determines fluctuations and changes in the psychic dynamics of each of us: we can affirm, with good reason, that it is much more probable that the conscious Ego is at the service of the human psyche, rather than vice versa.
-Regardless of how the brain determines the psychic experiences involving the conscious Ego, resulting in various human behaviors, the development and functioning of today's complex societies is the result of interactions between the mental dynamics of a lot of brains, not in function of the needs of the conscious Ego (whatever they are), but as a dynamic manifestation of the power of the psyche in determining the destinies of humanity and of every single individual, hand in hand with the environmental dynamics of natural origin.
+As a matter of fact, the individual manifestations of the psyche are nothing but a small facet of the human psyche, and the continuous exchange of information and data that takes place through the functioning of our brains determines fluctuations and changes in the psychic dynamics of each of us: we can affirm, with valid reasons, that it is much more probable that the conscious Ego is at the service of the human psyche, rather than vice versa.
+Regardless of how the brain determines the psyche's experiences which involve the conscious Ego, resulting in various human behaviors, the development and functioning of today's complex societies is the result of the interactions between the mental dynamics of a lot of brains, not in function of the needs of the conscious Ego (which are often not even very clear), but as a dynamic manifestation of the power of the psyche in determining the destinies of humankind and of every single individual, hand in hand with the environmental dynamics of natural origin.
 We can therefore observe, moment by moment, the human dynamics at the macroscopic level, looking at the functioning of social groups as collective entities, or microscopic, looking at the conditions of life and the destiny of small human groups or single persons, to get an idea of the current human conditions in their various aspects.

-We first note an enormous diversity in the way in which positive and negative psychic experiences – primarily suffering, even in the form of actual physical pain – are distributed among human beings.
+We first note an enormous diversity in the way in which positive and negative psychic experiences – primarily suffering, even in the form of actual physical pain – are distributed among humans.
 Similarly, economic resources are also unevenly distributed.
-The causes of these imbalances can be found both in the natural origin of our body itself, which determines considerable differences in the way in which the psychophysical resources develop and manifest themselves in each individual, as well as in the different conditions of the natural environments in which the various social systems are established, and in the effects that such environmental conditions can have on the brain functioning of human beings.
-The fact remains that, at the state of the art of the current condition of mankind, human life is still remarkably impregnated with pain, as well as with other sufferings of psychic origin such as despair and lack of confidence in the future, determined by inability to meet the vital needs of themselves and their families.
+The causes of these imbalances can be found both in the natural origin of our same organism, which determines considerable differences in the way in which the psychophysical resources develop and manifest themselves in each person, as well as in the different conditions of the natural environments in which the various social systems are established, and in the effects that such environmental conditions can have on the brain functioning of humans.
+The fact remains that, at the state of the art of the current condition of mankind, human life is still remarkably impregnated with pain, as well as with other sufferings of psychic origin such as despair and lack of confidence in the future, determined by the inability to meet the vital needs of ourselves or our families.
 Furthermore, injustice is very widespread, both because of political hypocrisy which – in subordinating justice to the law – then ensures that the laws circumvent the requirements of justice, to the advantage of those who hold one or the other form of power, and by the human tendency to bribe and to be bought, or to yield in the face of blackmail and threats.
-In any case, in percentage terms, «enjoying life» is still a luxury reserved for a minority part of humanity, and also for those who are part of this privileged minority, in general, only for a limited period of their lives.
+In any case, in percentage terms, «enjoying life» is still a luxury reserved for a minority part of humanity, and even for those who are part of this privileged minority, in general, this enjoyment is limited to some periods of their lives.

 Psychic dynamics and technological progress

-An aspect of the today's world that particularly strikes us, as it represents a radical change compared to any previous historical era, is given by the fact that in any nation there is at least one airport where civil aircraft land and take off, and that the sea and land transport systems – consisting mainly of motorized ships and vehicles – are now globalized.
-Communication systems are also standardized and spread all over the planet: the differences in coverage and efficiency between one area and another can be remarkable, but on the whole the network meshes extend to practically every area of ??the world, thanks to satellite systems.
-The garments can be more or less refined in some areas, or worn and discolored in other areas; they can be shaped according to local cultural canons, or follow Western standards; in any case, they too are the object of mass technological production, concentrated in some areas and then globally spread.
+An aspect of today's world that particularly strikes us, as it represents a radical change compared to any previous historical era, is given by the fact that in any nation there is at least one airport where civil aircraft land and take off, and that the sea and land transport systems – consisting mainly of motorized ships and vehicles – are now globalized.
+Communication systems are also standardized and spread all over the planet: the differences in coverage and efficiency between one area and another can be remarkable, but on the whole the network extends to virtually all areas of the world, thanks to satellite systems.
+The garments can be more or less refined in some areas, or worn and discolored in other; they can be shaped according to local cultural canons, or follow Western standards; in any case, they too are the object of mass technological production, concentrated in some areas and then globally spread.
 Poverty is now measured quantitatively, on the basis of the difficulty of the various segments of a nation's population to get basic goods – especially water, food and medicines – and consumer goods of various kinds.
 Currently, about 10% of the world population lives in conditions of extreme poverty, that is, with less than two dollars a day.
 Another three billion people, however, still live in precarious conditions of relative misery.

 Ascetic life, which not infrequently involved a mortification of the body and its needs (in a world in which bodily existence was already rather precarious), when it was not imposed by cultural programs, was a choice determined by psychics experiences that fascinated the conscious Ego.
-These psychic dynamics could also ensnare the Ego with the call of the extraordinary powers – in Sanskrit, siddhi – that it could have acquired, but they did not free the Ego from its subjection to the psyche itself.
-On the other hand, good mediums show to have remarkable powers – which, as well as siddhis, can be attributed to spirits, but which depend at least in part on something that is in them – even without living an ascetic life.
-Furthermore, the same psychic dynamics that, in various cultures, made human beings sensitive to the call of a form of spiritual life, never ignored an element of divine grace, highlighting how – in the absence of it – the sole determination of the Ego wasn't enough to get the desired results.
-Here comes back – in a different form – the issue of the individual destiny, determined by a higher entity that transcends the resources available to the conscious Ego, and at the same time grants those same resources, shifting – so to speak – the Ego's center of gravity from its own human self-reference to a more spiritual dimension.
+These dynamics of the psyche could also ensnare the Ego with the call of the extraordinary powers – in Sanskrit, siddhi – that it could have acquired, but they did not free it from its subjection to the psyche itself.
+On the other hand, good mediums show to have remarkable powers – which, as well as siddhis, can be attributed to spirits, but which depend at least in part on something that is associated with the same mediums – even without living an ascetic life.
+Furthermore, the same dynamics of the psyche that, in various cultures, made human beings sensitive to the call of a form of spiritual life, never ignored an element of divine grace, highlighting how, in the absence of it, the sole determination of the Ego wasn't enough to get the desired results.
+Here comes back, in a different form, the issue of the individual destiny, determined by a higher entity that transcends the resources available to the conscious Ego, and at the same time grants those same resources, shifting – so to speak – the Ego's center of gravity from its own human self-reference to a more spiritual dimension.

-The recognition – by the conscious Ego – of its dependence on psychic dynamics or, if you like, on the brain functioning, puts the Ego in the uncomfortable position of not knowing what its role is in relation to the powers that determine its destiny.
-Centuries ago the life conditions – particularly harsh, difficult and painful - could make the Ego particularly sensitive to a promise of liberation and redemption, convincing it of the ephemeral and transitory character of human existence, and of the liberating role of death in relation to the imprisonment of the soul in the body.
-The psychic dynamics prevailing at that time were such as to make the negative element of life prevail: such is in fact for the conscious Ego the experience of suffering, when it cannot find the resources to avoid it and is forced to endure it.
-Thanks to the commitment and efforts of generations of human beings, today things are very different, at least for a part of humanity, and instead of suffering we can experience very different psychic dynamics, which can be framed in the context of an increased interest for life and the possibilities it offers to the conscious Ego.
-But if today it is possible, at least for those lucky enough to be able to live a full, interesting and sufficiently free from suffering life – so that the final balance can be considered positive – its transience and the final experience of its conclusion, in the different ways in which it occurs, remain.
+The recognition – by the conscious Ego – of its dependence on the psyche's dynamics or, if you like, on the brain functioning, puts it in the uncomfortable position of not knowing what its role is in relation to the powers that determine its destiny.
+Centuries ago the life conditions – particularly harsh, difficult and painful – could make the Ego particularly sensitive to a promise of liberation and redemption, convincing it of the ephemeral and transitory character of human existence, and of the liberating role of death in relation to the imprisonment of the soul in the body.
+The psyche's dynamics prevailing at that time were such as to make the negative element of life prevail: such is in fact for the conscious Ego the experience of suffering, when it cannot find the resources to avoid it and is forced to endure it.
+Thanks to the commitment and efforts of generations of human beings, today things are very different, at least for a part of humankind, and instead of suffering we can experience very different psychic dynamics, which can be framed in the context of an increased interest for life and the possibilities it offers to the conscious Ego.
+But if it is actually possible, at least for those who are lucky enough, to live a full, interesting and sufficiently free from suffering life, so that the final balance can be considered positive, the Ego must anyway deal with life's transience and the final experience of its conclusion, in the different ways in which it occurs.

 The psychic force